Back to Blog

 If Cancer ReturnsRadiation availableRe-irradiation difficult

 In many early-stage cases, TORS alone may be sufficient, potentially avoiding radiation and its long-term side effects entirely.
+Understanding the survival rates and treatment outcomes for head and neck cancer can help patients make informed decisions about their treatment approach.

 The TORS Procedure at THANC Hospital